 FDA Clears First Blood Test for Concussion Detection

-The FDA granted marketing clearance to Banyan Biomarkers’ Brain Trauma Indicator — the first blood test for evaluating concussions.
+The FDA granted marketing authorization to Banyan Biomarkers’ Brain Trauma Indicator — the first blood test for evaluating mild traumatic brain injuries, otherwise known as concussions,

 The review and authorization, completed in less than six months, was expedited under the Breakthrough Devices Program in collaboration with the U.S. Defense Department.